Waikato/wekaDeeplearning4j/docs/user-guide/data.md

 - `MEMORY`: cache the generated mini batches in memory
 - `FILESYSTEM`: cache the generated mini batches in the filesystem (in your system's temporary directory)

 The cache will be built up in the first epoch.
 For further epochs, the batches do not need to be recomputed but are read from the cache.
-This might help if the batch generation is computation intensive.
+This might help if the batch generation is computational intensive.